mdaley6/internet_mess/README.md

 # internet_mess
-A mess of a website to try out &amp; build whatever features &amp; whatever I feel like
+A mess of a website to test &amp; build whatever whatever I feel like